 10 Simple Steps for Effective Rodent Removal & Control

 Leptospirosis: The bacteria that cause leptospirosis are spread through the urine of infected animals, which can get into water or soil and can survive there for weeks to months.
-Many different kinds of wild and domestic animals carry the bacterium.
+Many different kinds of wild and domestic animals carry the bacteria.
 These can include, but are not limited to cattle, pigs, horses, dogs, rodents, and wild animals.

 When these animals are infected, they may have no symptoms of the disease.

 Infected animals may continue to excrete the bacteria into the environment continuously or every once in a while for a few months up to several years.